manuel-serrano/hiphop/doc/api.md

 Signal can be automatically initialized with a value.
 If the signal is global and has not been emitted via `input` method of the ReactiveMachine, it is initialized before the first reaction.
-If the signal is local, it is initialized when the control reach the Let statement that defines the signal.
+If the signal is local, it is initialized when the control reach the Local statement that defines the signal.

 * `initValue`: takes any JavaScript value.